fritzemeier/CognitiveBiasesJSONPrinter/README.md

 # CognitiveBiasesJSONPrinter
-Written to more easily digest the list of JSON data.
+Written to help digest the list of JSON data.

 # Dependencies
 Python3 should have all dependencies for this project.